PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

     - When Mike restored parent task from deleted tab to Open tab: Chelsea and Keith gets one notification for the parent task is Restored.
 (Here I have assumed that Keith's subtask is Open and Branden's subtask is Completed)

 #### Money Movement - Pending for Approval
-- When the status of a Money movement sub-task is changed from to Pending Approval, the system will send the notification to all RACI users of that task.
+- When the status of a Money movement sub-task is changed from to Pending Approval, the system will send the notification to all RA users of that task.
 - This status change notification is specially implemented for Money Movement type of subtasks.
 For normal subtasks, there isn't any notification.
   - For e.g. Suppose There is one task where `Arun` is added as an Accountable role.
 That task has one money movement sub-task where Keith is added as an `Initiate` and `Sue` is added as an `Approve` role.
 Now, Keith completes his Initiation work.
 So he will change the sub-task status from `Ready` to `Pending Approval`.
 So the system will send the notification to Arun, Sue.